-Arthur Labinjo-Hughes: Children facing 'significant harm' by Solihull Council
+Arthur Labinjo-Hughes: Children still at risk of harm after boy's murder

 Emma Tustin was jailed for murder and Arthur's father Thomas Hughes for manslaughter.

-An earlier review had said Arthur's wider family had "contacted every agency they could think of", some several times, but "their voice was not heard", with a failure by social workers to fully investigate bruises on the murdered schoolboy a "pivotal" moment to save him, a review has found.

-Tustin and Hughes's trial heard that after his death, 130 bruises were found on Arthur's body, and that he was subjected to salt poisoning, deprived of food and drink and made to stand alone for hours on end.
+Their trial heard that after his death, 130 bruises were found on Arthur's body and that he had been subjected to salt poisoning, deprived of food and drink and made to stand alone for hours on end.

-He suffered a catastrophic brain injury while in the care of his stepmother on 16 June, with his final days captured on CCTV installed in the living room where he was forced to sleep.
+He suffered a catastrophic brain injury while in the care of Tustin on 16 June, with his final days captured on CCTV installed in the living room where he was forced to sleep.

 Earlier this year, Solihull Children's Services department's new director Pete Campbell revealed the number of children in care within the borough has doubled over the last 10-12 years.